alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/local-deployment.md

 After the preparation work is done, you can run the demo, mainly according to different usage scenarios, you can experience the user order (distributed transaction capability) and simulate the high traffic point (meltdown and limit the flow as well as the ability to cut the peak and fill the valley) respectively.

-First, you need to start the `integrated_frontend` and `integrated_gateway` projects separately.
+First, you need to start the `integrated-frontend` and `integrated-gateway` projects separately.

-- The gateway module is the gateway to the entire best practice instance.
+- `integrated-frontend` module is front page for best practice examples.
-- frontend is the simple front-end page for the best practice.
+- `integral-gateway` module is the gateway for the entire best practice example.

 ### Distributed Transaction Capabilities